vectorgrp/sil-kit-adapters-qemu/README.md

      ]]

 There needs to be at least one ``--socket-to-chardev`` or ``--socket-to-ethernet`` argument.
 Each socket must be unique.

+SIL Kit-specific CLI arguments will be overwritten by the config file passed by ``--configuration``.

 **Example:**
 Here is an example that runs the Chardev adapter and demonstrates several forms of parameters that the adapter takes into account: